8 Ways to Combat Dust in Your Powder Packaging Process

 Dust emissions are most likely to occur when dry, powdered, or dusty product passes through transfer points in the packaging system.
 Basically, any time the product is in motion, or starts/stops motion suddenly, airborne particulates may occur.

-Here are eight features of modern packaging machinery that can help reduce or eliminate the negative effects of dust in your automated packaging line:
+Here are eight features of modern powder packaging machines that can help reduce or eliminate the negative effects of dust in your automated packaging line:

 1. Enclosed Jaw Drives

-Packaging machines designed for dusty or wet environments like the VFFS M250 have a completely enclosed jaw drive.
+Packaging machines designed for dusty or wet environments have a completely enclosed jaw drive.
 This enclosure protects the jaw drive from particulates that can impede its operation.